-Their brand name recognition helps, too.
+There are a few reasons why Tesla can charge such low prices for solar.
+Brand name recognition also helps a lot.
 Tesla doesn’t have to do a whole lot of work to get people to their website.
 People know Tesla - so they go right to it.
-This, plus the online ordering process, practically eliminates overhead costs that many other solar companies face.
+This, plus the fact that they’ve made the ordering process entirely online, eliminates a ton of overhead costs that many other solar companies face.

 Not to mention, Tesla is a large company - they can afford to undercharge for their panels and take a slight loss at the front end of the deal.

 Tesla solar installations may be cheap in comparison to its competitors, but not everyone has thousands of dollars lying around to pay in cash.
 Homeowners have the ability to take out a loan directly with Tesla to help cover installation costs.

 Tesla’s solar loan works like any other regular solar loan.
 You take out a loan with Tesla and make monthly loan payments back over a 10-year term at 6.99% APR.
 These terms are pretty consistent with financing options you’ll see offered by other installers.
 However, Tesla does require a down payment - many solar loans come with zero-down offers.
 Make sure to compare financing options offered by local installers before jumping right into a Tesla loan.

 The following table outlines estimated monthly loan payments for different-sized solar systems from Tesla: